 In case you need a break, head to Louisiana Cafe which serves a mix of Danish and international dishes and a selection of delicious pastries.

-Louisiana Museum is open every day and the ticket price for adults is 130 DKK (17 Euros).
+Louisiana Museum is open every day, except for Monday and the ticket price for adults is 145 DKK (20 Euros).
 If you’re even slightly into art, this is a day trip you shouldn’t miss!

-I hope that you enjoyed reading this article and that you found some inspiration for planning your own day trips from Copenhagen.
+I hope that you enjoyed reading this article and that you found some inspiration for planning your own Copenhagen day trips.

 If you have questions or any other day trip recommendations, let me know in the comments!